virtualagc/virtualagc/yaShuttle/ported/README.md

 The array `SET_CONTEXT` has an entry for each possible token &mdash; i.e., it has entries `SET_CONTEXT[1]` through `SET_CONTEXT[142]`, with `SET_CONTEXT[0]` being unused, and appears to provide a context for each of these tokens.
 For example, if `g.TOKEN` is 25 (`g.VOCAB_INDEX[25] == 'GO'`), we find that `g.SET_CONTEXT[25] == 2` ("GO TO").

+## `SPACE_FLAGS`, `TOKEN_FLAGS`, and `LAST_SPACE`

+Herein I try to figure out how spacing in lines of source code printed by the `OUTPUT_WRITER` module works, because it's not always working for me.

+Tokens are printed out one by one by the `OUTPUT_WRITER` module, with the function `ATTACH` figuring out the spacing between the tokens.
+The current token in a `CALL ATTACH(PNTR)` is indicated by `PNTR`, with `STATE_STACK[PNTR]` being the token itself, `SAVE_BCD[PNTR]` being the text of the token (if it's something like an identifier or a literal that has a variable textual value), and `TOKEN_FLAGS[PNTR]` representing ... well, some flags associated with the specific instance of the token.
+(As opposed to `GRAMMAR_FLAGS[]`, which would give flags generically associated with the token type rather than the specific instance of the token.)

+Each token printed has both a possible "pre-spacing" and a possible "post-spacing".
+The post-spacing is computed by `ATTACH` and temporarily stored in a global variable called `LAST_SPACE` for use during the *next* call to `ATTACH`.
+So when a call to `ATTACH` is made for a given token, `ATTACH` determines what the pre-spacing for the token should be *sans* `LAST_SPACE`, then combines that computed pre-spacing with `LAST_SPACE` in some manner to obtain the spacing it actually uses in front of the token.

+The theoretical pre-spacing *sans* `LAST_SPACE` comes from a global array of constants called `SPACE_FLAGS`, which has an entry for each token type.
+(Actually, it's more complex than that:  entry 0 is unused, entries 1-142 are the flags for tokens appearing on the M-line, and entries 143-244 are the flags for the tokens appearing on the S- or E-lines.)

+Each 8-bit entry in `LAST_SPACE` encodes two separate 4-bit values.
+The high-order nibble is the theoretical pre-spacing, while the low-order nibble is the theoretical post-spacing.
+The documentation describes the nibble values as:

+ 0. Always wants a space, if not overridden by "the other" token.
+ 1. Only wants a space if the "other token" wants one too.
+ 2. Never wants a space.
+ 3. Always gets a space.

+The documentation doesn't define what it means by "the other" token.
+I assume it means the preceding token in the output.

+The `TOKEN_FLAGS` array contains 16-bit values with, as I said, each entry corresponding to a token in the current line.
+Each entry is parsed into bit-fields, as follows:

+  * Bits 4-0 is a token type.
+  * Bit 5 is a "no space" flag.
+(This is the only field relevant to the present discussion.)
+  * Bits 16-6 is an index into the `SAVE_BCD` array, giving the text of the token.

+`ATTACH` computes the post-spacing to be stored in `LAST_SPACE` and passed along to the *next* call to `ATTACH` by using 2 (never wants a space) if the "no space" flag is set in the token's entry in `TOKEN_FLAGS`, but otherwise just uses the post-spacing field from the entry in `SPACE_FLAGS`.

+Pre-spacing is trickier.  `ATTACH` performs the pre-spacing computation (which it stores in a local variable called `SPACE_NEEDED`, which equals the number of spaces to add) like so:

+  * Defaults to 0 (in terms of the 4 values mentioned above) for the first token in the line, and to 1 for the succeding tokens.
+  * However, it may be changed to 0 under several conditions:
+       * If the preceding token was the name of a macro having no parameter list.
+       * If the theoretical pre-spacing (from `SPACE_FLAGS`), *added* to `LAST_SPACE`, has a value of 2, 3, or 4.

+It's the final calculation that's tricky to understand, so let's go through it in detail in terms of the values for both the preceding and current tokens.
+I've marked the ones than change `SPACE_NEEDED` to 0 with an X:

+  * preceding conditionally wants, current conditionally wants:  0 + 0 = 0
+  * preceding conditionally wants, current conditionally doesn't want:  0 + 1 = 1
+  * (X) preceding conditionally wants, current never wants:  0 + 2 = 2
+  * **(X) preceding conditionally wants, current always gets:  0 + 3 = 3**
+  * preceding conditionally doesn't want, current conditionally wants:  1 + 0 = 1
+  * (X) preceding conditionally doesn't want, current conditionally doesn't want:
+  * (X) preceding conditionally doesn't want, current never wants:  1 + 2 = 3
+  * (X) preceding conditionally doesn't want, current always gets:  1 + 3 = 4
+  * (X) preceding never wants, current conditionally wants:  2 + 0 = 2
+  * (X) preceding never wants, current conditionally doesn't want:  2 + 1 = 3
+  * (X) preceding never wants, current never wants:  2 + 2 = 4
+  * preceding never wants, current always gets:  2 + 3 = 5
+  * **(X) preceding always gets, current conditionally wants:  3 + 0 = 3**
+  * (X) preceding always gets, current conditionally doesn't want:  3 + 1 = 4
+  * preceding always gets, current never wants:  3 + 2 = 5
+  * preceding always gets, current always gets:  3 + 3 = 6

+Several of these make no sense, and I've **bolded* a couple that are particularly nonsensical.
+I don't presently have any explanation for this, unless the documentation is wrong about the interpretation of the field values in `SPACE_FLAGS`.
+And actually, the documentation *must* be wrong, since if you look in `SPACE_FLAGS`, you find rare but occasional entries like 0x50 or 0x55, for which the documentation has no information.

 # `LINE_COUNT`

 The apparent global variable `LINE_COUNT` is never declared nor assigned a value, and yet is used in a couple of comparisons (in the OUTPUTWR and STREAM modules).
 Nor is it a built-in of standard XML.
 I have no explanation, unless it's a built-in of Intermetrics "enhancement" of XPL.